-What are your best solo travel memories of 2018?
+What were your best solo travel experiences of 2019?

-I posed this question to the members of the Solo Travel Society, our community of close to 240,000 travelers on Facebook.
+I posed this question to the members of the Solo Travel Society, our community of more than a quarter million travelers on Facebook.
 Many people responded, from all over the world, sharing their most treasured travel experiences of the last year.

 It was wonderful to hear from so many readers who had traveled solo – some for the first time – gathered inspiring new stories, and exited 2018 with many new and beautiful travel memories.